“No one else can heal you, the way you heal yourself. That is your special magic.” /Buddha

 So that means that there is no recipe or complete formula healing.
 There is no path, no method, no tool that works the same for everyone, but there are some common denominators to what leads to healing ourselves, even if our paths and the methods we are guided to use look different.

 Healing can happen in an instant, in a millisecond or it can happen over time through a conscious journey within.
 I have experienced both and our path most likely consists both of miracles and and dedicated work.
-I have come to understand the the miracles include these ingredients even if we are not aware of them.
+I have come to understand that the path of healing include these ingredients:

 We heal through: